G-String-Legacy/G_String/vault/Uncertainty.md

 In a November 1789 letter to Jean-Baptiste Le Roy, Benjamin Franklin wrote:
 > "Our new Constitution is now established, everything seems to promise it will be durable; but, in this world, nothing is certain except death and taxes".

-This statement too can be challenged - some people manage to avoid paying taxes  and so far, nobody has managed to live for ever, but establishing the exact moment of death mostly escapes medical science.
+This statement too can be challenged - some people manage to avoid paying taxes, and so far, nobody has managed to live for ever, but establishing the exact moment of death mostly escapes medical science.

 > Thus, to paraphrase Benjamin Franklin: Only uncertainty is certain!